ariavhayempour/pomodoro_timer/README.md

 # Pomodoro Timer

-A full-featured Pomodoro timer web application built with TypeScript and Vite.
-This project provides a complete structure with TODOs for you to implement the core algorithms and UI functionality.
+A full-featured Pomodoro timer web application built with TypeScript and Vite. .

 ## Features